OmniBrew/sw5e-data/text/en/manual/travel.md

 Traveling between clusters requires a __Mass Relay__.
 Mass Relays are mass transit devices scattered throughout the Milky Way, forming an enormous network that allows interstellar travel.
 There is only one Mass Relay per cluster, located in a single system which is marked with a * on the map.
-To travel from cluster to cluster, you must first travel to the system that contains the mass effect relay.
+To travel from cluster to cluster, you must first travel to the system that contains the Star Wars relay.
 Then you can jump to another cluster.

 Mass Relays are connected as a network, but travel between relays might require additional jumps.
 I.e., unlike travel between planets and systems, you can only move between clusters following the lines on the map.